MelissaFerriter/Tutorial/content/courses/casesummaries101.md

 * Documentation
 * Next Steps

+>This case #02644500 below went on for quite some time, which is why my case summary is long.
+Notice that I included the version of ArcGIS Online, the Collector app, and the customer's mobile device.
+This environment definition is important for anyone who may be trying to reproduce the issue.

+![3]

 >I like to continually update the same post as the case progresses by selecting the option to "edit in chatter".
 Before I close my case out, I will copy the post and paste it into a brand new post so that it is at the very top of the case feed.
 I will then usually delete the old post to avoid having a duplicate.
 Customers will occassionally reopen old cases, so the case summary can also serve as a reminder of where you left off.

-This case #02644500 went on for quite some time so you can see that my case summary is quite long.
-![3]

 [2]: /img/post.gif
 [3]: /img/longpost.gif